KumarLabJax/mouse-tracking-runtime/README.md

 * Top-down: In Progress
 * Bottom-up: (Not published)

-### ORT Model
+### Pytorch Model

-In the source repository, there is an `onnx` branch with example code under `tools/export-onnx.py`.
-Essentially, the model is loaded within the original environment followed by a call to `torch.onnx.export`.
+The pytorch model is the model saved by the original hrnet code.

 ## Multi-Mouse Segmentation